Editor's Note: This blog post was originally published in January 2021 and was updated in April 2022 with additional

 Businesses, whether online via eCommerce or in physical space, are always facing human beings.
 People are who we are selling to, who we are delivering products to, and to who we are providing service.
-The human element of business has always made developing relationships with customers essential, just as real estate agents have always made an effort to make empty, on-the-market homes feel homier (using tricks like baking cookies).
+The human element of the business has always made developing relationships with customers essential, just as real estate agents have always made an effort to make empty, on-the-market homes feel homier (using tricks like baking cookies).

 Although the increasingly virtual nature of business has reduced face-to-face contact with one’s customers, it’s crucial to remember that people are still people when they’re interacting with your business through their laptop’s screen.

-Thinking about customer experience, the thoughts and feelings a customer has while interacting with your brand is a great way to continually remind yourself that many different individuals see your online presence.
+Thinking about customer experience, and the thoughts and feelings a customer has while interacting with your brand is a great way to continually remind yourself that many different individuals see your online presence.

 What is Customer Experience?

 The customer experience (or CX) then is a big concept with a lot of complexity.
-There’s a lot of different ways a customer interacts with a business and many types of potential reactions.
+There are a lot of different ways a customer interacts with a business and many types of potential reactions.

 This description could go on and on because people have complex thoughts and emotions while doing anything—even shopping for jeans.